Tarot 101: What Tarot Is + What It Can Do For You

 Tarot is a practical—and mystical—tool for intuitive reasoning and decision making.
-Learning how to read a tarot deck can help you weigh options, identify unseen opportunities, avoid pitfalls, and confirm that your "hunches" are correct.
-Everyone—yes, everyone—is born with intuitive abilities.
-We all get "funny feelings" and "flashes of insight" and "solutions" that seem to pop out of nowhere.
-The more you use your tarot deck, the more you'll connect to your intuition, and the stronger your abilities will become.
+Learning how to read a deck can help you weigh options, identify unseen opportunities, avoid pitfalls, and confirm that your "hunches" are correct.
+Here's a quick introduction to what tarot is and how it works to refer to before you set out to read your own cards.

 A (brief) history of tarot: